must23/av-lab.github.io/4-tutorials.md

 ### Day 7-8: Cloud Robotics
 _Designed by Majid Khonji, Supervised by Arjun Sharma_

 The objective here is to learn how to integrate one or more robots with a custom cloud server so that you can achieve some collaborative functionalities.
-We will try to perform those tasks using standard Linux tools without resorting fancy custom-made software.
-The knowledge you gain in this section will be highly transferrable to other domains as well outside robotics.
+We will try to perform those tasks using standard Linux tools avoiding fancy custom-made software as much as possible.
+The goal is to build a level of technical maturity at a system level that is generic enough to be applicable across domains.
+The knowledge you gain in this section will be highly transferrable to other domains outside robotics. **It is important to highlight that the tutorial given here is by no mean the most efficient way to develop a production-ready REST API**.

 #### Day 7 (21/7/2022):

 **Pre-requisites:**
 * Basics of networking (ports and ips).
-If you are not familiar about the topic,  [watch this 10 min video](https://www.youtube.com/watch?v=AXrFCbD4-fU) before you proceed
+If you are not familiar about the topic,  [watch this 10 min video](https://www.youtube.com/watch?v=AXrFCbD4-fU){:target="_blank"} before you proceed
-* Understanding of [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (a simple text based application protocol, running on top of TCP ).
-[Here is an 8 min video tutorial](https://www.youtube.com/watch?v=eesqK59rhGA)
+* Understanding of [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol){:target="_blank"} (a simple text based application protocol, running on top of TCP ).
+[Here is an 8 min video tutorial](https://www.youtube.com/watch?v=eesqK59rhGA){:target="_blank"}
 * Domain Name System (DNS), an application layer protocol.
-[Here is short video tutorial](https://www.youtube.com/watch?v=mpQZVYPuDGU)
+[Here is short video tutorial](https://www.youtube.com/watch?v=mpQZVYPuDGU){:target="_blank"}
 * A working installation of Apache web server on your AWS instance from Day 3